manuel-serrano/bigloo/doc/serial.md

 ### obj->string ###
-This function converts into a string `any` Bigloo object which does not contain a procedure.
+This function converts into a string `any` Bigloo object which does not contain procedures.
+The serialization preserves the sharing of values.

 ### string->obj ###